-This project has been funded entirely by grant funds received through the Executive Office or Public Safety and Security and the MA State 911 Department's Regional Public Safety Answering Point and Regional Secondary Public Safety Answering Point and Regional Emergency Communication Center Development Grant.
+This project has been funded entirely by grant funds received through the Executive Office of Public Safety and Security and the MA State 911 Department's Regional Public Safety Answering Point and Regional Secondary Public Safety Answering Point and Regional Emergency Communication Center Development Grant.
 The grant itself is funded through the 911 cell phone surcharge that is presently set to \$1.50 per device.
+The center continues to apply for and receive grant funding to further develop and support this operation.

-The cost of the entire project is \$8 million which includes: Architectural services, OPM services, General Contractor and all filed sub bidders, upgrade to radio infrastructure and procurement and installation of all physical items required to occupy the center (phones, cameras, computers, radios, console furniture, chairs etc.) The project is currently under budget and there are no shortages projected.
+The cost of the entire project was \$8 million which includes: Architectural services, OPM services, General Contractor and all filed sub bidders, upgrade to radio infrastructure and procurement and installation of all physical items required to occupy the center (phones, cameras, computers, radios, console furniture, chairs etc.) The project came in under budget.